 After cooling off by the water, we made our way to our Skye AirBnB, where we met our lovely hosts and showered before heading back out again to get some dinner.
 We had decided to go to The Ferry Inn in the nearby town of Uig and it did NOT disappoint!
 The decor was nautical and adorable, the Harris Gin & Tonics with grapefruit were delicious (according to my mom and Chris), and the food (especially their fresh, artisanal bread) was amazing.

 On Friday morning, we woke up early, ready to embark on a hiking adventure.
 We were planning on hiking both the Old Man of Storr and The Quiraing.
-Since we had so much to say about our day of hiking (and so many pictures!), we’re writing about that adventure in a separate post (link to follow soon!).
+Since we had so much to say about our day of hiking (and so many pictures!), you can read about those adventures here!